 Luckily for Vince Croatoan wipes the memories of all the people on the beach including Dave so he doesn’t remember what he’s been told of the future.
 I must say there weren’t that many people on the beach when the Kid was being killed so really not sure where they all came from all of a sudden but anyhoo.

 Duke still on walkabout

 Having decided to return to Haven, Duke is no closer to getting there.
 Sitting in his motel room he is attacked by a bunch of goons who give him no information on why they are doing this.

-In the letter Nathan asks Duke to locate any surviving member of the Colton family and bring them back to Haven to help open up a thinny.
+In the letter, Nathan asks Duke to locate any surviving members of the Colton family and bring them back to Haven to help open up a thinny.
 That person would be Little Miss Wants to Thief, Hailie.
 When last seen Hailie had locked Duke in a storage container and legged it.
 I don’t see her helping him out in a hurry.
-Hopefully it won’t take Duke six episodes to persuade her to come back with him, it’s time to bring this walkabout to an end.
+Hopefully, it won’t take Duke six episodes to persuade her to come back with him, it’s time to bring this walkabout to an end.

 - We get confirmation that Garland Wuornos and Lucy were an item for a brief moment until she found her son.
 This isn’t news really as the pictures of Lucy and Garland that we saw in season 2, episode 7, The Tides that Bind definitely spoke to a close and personal relationship.
 Didn’t Sarah have a thing for Vince?
 I vaguely remember Vince giving Audrey a ring that belonged to Sarah and hinting that they were close.